Ocean cruising in Madeira

 It’s no wonder its namesake wine is so moreish, as drenched in perennial sunshine, framed by white- and black-sand beaches and home to one of the most beautiful botanical gardens in the world, Madeira is as sweet as they come.
 A micro-climate of seemingly eternal spring sitting alone in the Atlantic Ocean, the volcanic archipelago is packed with dramatic mountains, colourful flora and cobbled-laned towns.
 Watch wicker weaves work from traditional Santana houses, enjoy a wine tasting tour through luscious hills and hike the levada irrigation channels, as you begin to feel yourself slow down.
 Cruisers come to this island for its tropical paradise-cum-Garden of Eden feel, and leave bursting with love for its caring locals and laid-back lifestyle.

 Funchal is the capital of Madeira island, sitting on a sheltered hillside overlooking the sea and known for its wine, amazing weather and being the birthplace of footballer Cristiano Ronaldo.
-The city has a distinctly Portuguese feel, with mosaic pavements, little coffee shops selling pastéis de nata (custard tarts), orange and white buildings, yellow buses and gorgeous colourful gardens.
+The city with Madeira's cruise port has a distinctly Portuguese feel, with mosaic pavements, little coffee shops selling pastéis de nata (custard tarts), orange and white buildings, yellow buses and gorgeous colourful gardens.
 Come to Funchal for its Gothic architecture, most impressively the Funchal Cathedral, and the buzzing Farmer’s Market – a key attraction filled with local food and flower vendors.
-Make sure to take the cable car from the lower city to suburb of Monte, where you can gaze over the trendy waterfront area – home to several floating restaurants – and the city’s hop bars, galleries, museums and shops.
+Make sure to take the cable car from the lower city to suburb of Monte, where you can gaze over the trendy waterfront area – home to several floating restaurants – and the city’s hop bars, galleries, museums and shops along a cruise to Madeira.

 Madeira Botanical Garden